 Appreciate first that, in the above snippet from Ezra's Statement of Claim, he clearly and unambiguously admits that I corrected the record.
-If you don't appreciate that, go back and read it again.
+If you don't see that, go back and read it again.
 Read it as many times as you need to to make sure you see that Ezra is admitting that.
-And in case you're not convinced, Ezra admits it a second time elsewhere in that same Statement of Claim:
+And in case you're not convinced, Ezra admits it a second time elsewhere in that very same Statement of Claim:

 Now, let's recap once again:

 - On June 5, Ezra asks me to correct the record regarding tax receipts